The Night Manager (British TV series): Critical response

+Series 1

-The series holds a 91% score on review aggregator Rotten Tomatoes, based on 67 critics with an average rating of 8.4/10.
-The website's critics consensus reads: "The Night Manager's smart writing and riveting story are elevated all the more by Hugh Laurie and Tom Hiddleston's captivating performances."
+The series holds a 91% score on review aggregator Rotten Tomatoes, with an average rating of 8.4/10 based on 67 critics.
+The website's critics consensus reads: "The Night Managers smart writing and riveting story are elevated all the more by Hugh Laurie and Tom Hiddleston's captivating performances."
 Metacritic, which uses a weighted average, gives the series a score of 82/100 based on 32 critics, indicating "universal acclaim".

 Adam Sisman, le Carré's biographer, wrote in the UK The Daily Telegraph: "It is more than 20 years since the novel was published, and in that time two film companies have tried and failed to adapt it, concluding that it was impossible to compress into two hours.
 But this six-hour television adaptation is long enough to give the novel its due."
 He added: "And though Hugh Laurie may seem a surprising choice to play 'the worst man in the world', he dominates the screen as a horribly convincing villain.
 Alert viewers may spot a familiar face in the background of one scene, in a restaurant: John le Carré himself makes a cameo, as he did in the films of A Most Wanted Man and Tinker Tailor Soldier Spy.
 But he is on screen only for an instant: blink and you'll miss him."